Editor’s Note: This post has been updated with new links and content.

 Social media marketing is effective because, like ads in other mobile apps, detailed user information can connect your message to extremely specific audience segments.
 On Facebook, for example, you can deliver highly relevant ads to users in every stage of your marketing funnel to move them closer to converting.

 Now that you know a bit more about the “why” and “where” of paid ads, let’s talk tactics.

 Retargeting (or remarketing) gives you a second chance to target users who have visited your website and failed to take action.
 Since these folks have already shown interest in your what you offer, they’re more likely to return and convert than “cold” leads.

-This type of advertising is available on lots of display networks, including Google, Facebook, Bing, and others.
+This type of advertising is available on lots of display networks, including Google, Facebook, Microsoft Ads, and others.
 Email can also support remarketing campaigns through subscription click-throughs and personalized follow-up messages.

 4. Single Keyword Ad Groups